Paderborn: Economy

 Paderborn is also home of the "Paderborner" brewery, which has belonged to the Warsteiner group since 1990.

 Arts and culture

 Paderborn has the largest computer museum in the world, the Heinz Nixdorf MuseumsForum, opened in 1996.
 From 2001 to 2005, it hosted the RoboCup German Open.

 The town supports the Nordwestdeutsche Philharmonie for regular symphony concerts in the Paderhalle.

-The city is known today for its exhibitions in three museums: the Kaiserpfalz, The Diocesan Museum and the Art Museum - Städtische Galerie.
-The city also have some natural tourist attractions within and around.
+The city is currently known for its exhibitions in three museums: the Kaiserpfalz, The Diocesan Museum and the Art Museum - Städtische Galerie.
+The city also has some natural tourist attractions within and around it.